hellocodeco/exist-api-docs/docs/reference/attribute_ownership.md

 ## Acquire attributes

 Acquiring an attribute makes your client the owner of the attribute.
-This allows a service to update attribute data for these attributes.
+This allows a service to write values for this attribute.
 Users do not have to approve this (mostly because this would be cumbersome) so please explain/confirm this behaviour with users within your own application.
 Acquiring a templated attribute the user doesn't have yet **will create this attribute** and give you ownership.

 ### Request